yabwe/medium-editor/README.md

 ### Anchor Preview options

 The anchor preview is a built-in extension which automatically displays a 'tooltip' when the user is hovering over a link in the editor.
-The tooltip will display the `href` of the link, and when click, will open the anchor editing form in the toolbar.
+The tooltip will display the `href` of the link, and when clicked, will open the anchor editing form in the toolbar.

 Options for the anchor preview 'tooltip' are passed as an object that is a member of the outer options object.
 Example:
 ```javascript